cypherpunk-academy/2064/en/015_2021_We're not taking her!.md

 She does it very skilfully.

 But now we have her in the corner!
 Her brother's gone, she's looking for him.
-There is not much missing, nor a few really bad news, a few actions in her environment and she leaves the hacking for all time.
+There is not much missing, just a few horrible news, a few actions in her environment and she leaves the hacking for all time.
-And everyone around her will see that, they'll think she's paranoid or schizophrenic and eventually she really will be.
+And everyone around her will see that they'll think she's paranoid or schizophrenic and eventually she really will be.
-And only then is there real peace.
+And only we can have real peace.
 Your whole environment must think you have to be crazy to mess with us.
 That's worth more than another hacker in prison who might be making new plans there.
 Or worse, like Edward Snowden or Julian Assange ...
 "Better a man goes through a difficult time than everything gets on fire."

-Heinz: "Come on, over here".
+Heinz: "Come on, over here."
 He pointed to his screen.
 "Look, the guys from NSA.
 You wouldn't believe it.